72division/BG3_Bloodletter/Readme.md

 Class Action : Exsanguinating Strike

 > #### **Exsanguinating Strike**
-> Following a successful sneak attack, you seamlessly transition into a melee strike potentially causing Bleeding and deals additional necrotic damage (Proficiency Bonus + Wisdom Modifier).
+> Following a sneak attack, you seamlessly transition into a melee strike potentially causing Bleeding and deals additional necrotic damage (Proficiency Bonus + Wisdom Modifier).

 ### Level 6
-Class Action : Cadaveric Dissection
+Class Action : Autopsy Undead

-> #### **Cadaveric Dissection**
+> #### **Autopsy Undead**
-> Selecting a target undead, you execute precise dissection and deals additional 3d6 force damage.
+> With a successful Medicine check on a DC 10, you dissect the bodies of the target undead, uncover hidden vulnerabilities and deals additional 3d6 force damage.
 This is considered a sneak attack.
-> * Eye Dissection : Blind for 2 turns
+> * Optics Dissection : Blind for 2 turns
-> * Larynx Dissection : Silence for 2 turns
+> * Vocalis Dissection : Silence for 2 turns
-> * Brain Dissection : Stun for 2 turns
+> * Cerebrum Dissection : Stun for 2 turns

 ### Level 9
 Passive : Blood Essence(4 Max)